-I highly recommend signing up for SiteGround’s StartUp Plan at the beginning and as you grow you can change plans.
+I highly recommend signing up for SiteGround’s StartUp Plan or their Grow Big plan at the beginning and as you grow you can change plans.

 *Side Note: Your host will ask for a domain name, if you have not registered a domain name yet, you can register it with your host.
 Again, this is up to you but the recommendation is to keep your host and domain name separate.